daleonpz/daleonpz.github.io/_posts/randomthought/2019-09-13-why-do-you-live.md

 ```

-When was the last time you feel alive?
+When was the last time you felt alive?

 I ask myself the same question at least once a year.
 And guess what...